-- Motility disorders of the esophagus such as diffuse esophageal spasm (so-called Barsony Teschendorf syndrome), nutcracker esophagus (hypertensive peristalsis [Siewert 2006]), achalasia
+- esophageal motility disorders such as diffuse esophageal spasm (Barsony-Teschendorf syndrome), nutcracker esophagus (hypertensive peristalsis [Siewert 2006]), achalasia

-- Boerhaave syndrome (spontaneous rupture of the esophagus after strong vomiting)
+- Boerhaave's syndrome (spontaneous rupture of the esophagus after severe vomiting)

-- Tietze Syndrome (pressure dolent swelling of the ribs in the area of the bone-cartilage border)
+- Tietze syndrome (pressure-dolled swelling of the ribs in the area of the bone-cartilage boundary)

 - Rib fracture

-- Diseases in the area of the spinal column such as:
+- Diseases in the area of the spine such as:

-- Diseases of the nervous system such as:
+- Diseases in the area of the nerves such as:

-- abdominal disorders which may radiate to the thorax such as:
+- abdominal diseases that may radiate to the thorax such as:

 - Acute pancreatitis

-- Roemheld syndrome (postprandial thoracic pain that is independent of CHD)
+- Roemheld syndrome (postprandial thoracic pain independent of CHD)

-- Da- Costa- Syndrome (functional pain in the heart area without organic cause)
+- Da Costa syndrome (functional pain in the cardiac region without organic cause)

-- Sickle cell anemia: most severe pain in the thorax or upper abdomen in sickle cell anemia (v.
+- Sickle cell disease: most severe pain in the thorax or upper abdomen in sickle cell disease (v.
 Schweinitz 2009)

-- Cardiac neurosis: psychiatric diseases such as heart neurosis (Pinger 2019)
+- Cardiac neurosis: psychiatric disorders such as cardiac neurosis (Pinger 2019)

 General therapyThis section has been translated automatically.